FKopp/BOSSA-Wino/README.md

-BOSSA 1.4 for Wino board and Arduino
+BOSSA Tools for Wino board and Arduino

-This version of BOSSA is a fork of the original project and contains some patches specific for the Arduino products that are unlike to be accepted upstream.
+This version of BOSSA is a fork of the original project and contains some patches specific for the Wino-board and Arduino products that are unlike to be accepted upstream.

+Find more information on www.wino-board.com

 The original software is developed by Scott Shumate and can be found here: